miayam/miayam.github.io/_posts/2017-09-27-day29-javascript-challenge.md

 category: javascript
 tags: js30
 demo: /demo_day29
-short_description: Making a custom timer myself for procrastinator like me is quite fun and useful.
+short_description: Making a custom timer for procrastinator like me is quite fun and useful.
 What an interesting challenge!
 image_preview: /images/javascript.png
 category_page: js
 ---